 Prospects, or leads, are prospective interns who may join Africa Media on a program.
 The way that you generate potential prospects is via marketing, and then ensuring that your marketing efforts lead back to you.
 To generate prospects you have to put in the footwork.
 Some of the best methods that we recommend is using social media to post to your personal network and to students that are potentially interested in our programs (using hashtags, posting on groups etc.).
 We have a dedicated section on the recruiter page that suggests good marketing methods.
 To ensure that the prospects are driven back to you, make sure your personal contact details are placed where appropriate.

-We work exclusively with Paypal to disperse payments to our recruiters.
-So please go ahead and open a paypal account (paypal.com) and link it to you personal bank account.
-We have four periods throughout the year we we disperse payments (February, May, August, November).
-To receive payment, firstly submit a claims form (so we can ensure that we are on the same page with what is owed), then when we confirm the amount owed, submit a paypal invoice to ‘email@example.com’.
+We work exclusively with PayPal to disperse payments to our recruiters.
+So please go ahead and open a PayPal account (paypal.com) and link it to you personal bank account.
+Payments will be made bi-annually on the last day of May or November.
+To receive payment, firstly submit a claims form (so we can ensure that we are on the same page with what is owed), then when we confirm the amount owed, submit a PayPal invoice to ‘firstname.lastname@example.org’.
 We will them disperse the owed commissions to you.

 A. Enter your prospects details directly into the Africa Media system and identify yourself as the recruiter.
 This will ensure that you always get credited with the intern as soon as they book onto a program.
 Upload you prospects here